 Product development is the transformation of an opportunity on the marketplace into a product in the client’s hands.
 The opportunity may have been created by the company through analysis, campaigns, technology development, collaboration or other measures.

 A company can also make use of an opportunity that has appeared on the marketplace.
 Product development presupposes the ability to (1) create business models, (2) establish cooperation between clients, suppliers, distributors as well as other stakeholders, and (3) develop and nurture products and production systems.

 The History of Agile – War

-Agile/agility is a term that came into use among military researchers at the end of the 1970’s to describe the need for more agile military operations.
+Agile/agility is a term that came into use among military researchers at the begin of the 1990’s to describe the need for more agile military operations.
 A deciding factor of success in military operations is the ability to acquire information about current events, create an understanding of the situation, choose a plan of action and to implement that plan.

 The first military strategist to discuss agility was the Prussian general Carl von Clausewitz in the beginning of the 19th century.
 After a life-long career in the military he drew the conclusion that a battle contained so much uncertainty that the plans quickly turned obsolete once faced with reality.

 His solution was quite unconventional: instead of creating even more intricate plans (which many still presume to do today), he told the soldiers what the ultimate goal was.
 Clausewitz’s idea was to let the soldiers solve the challenges as they appeared.

 It was an idea that a lot of people had trouble accepting.
 Despite this opposition, this agile philosophy was partially used in the Franco-Prussian War (1870-1871) with great success.

 By World War I the Germans had forgotten about this success and once more relied on top-down detailed management with well-known results.